malie.io Pokémon Trading Card Game export format

 TERA

-This is a Tera type Pokémon ex.
-While it is sufficient to say that a Pokémon is a Tera type if it has the Tera effect (the title and text of which can change in different localizations), localization may make this determination difficult and this tag is provided as a convenience.
+This is a Tera Pokémon ex.
+While it is sufficient to say that a Pokémon is “Tera” if it has the Tera effect (the title and text of which can change in different localizations), localization may make this determination difficult and this tag is provided as a convenience.

 PAL EN Dedenne ex